Roberta Sherwood

-Roberta Sherwood (July 1, 1913, St. Louis, Missouri – July 5, 1999, Sherman Oaks, California) was an American singer, notable in part for her sudden rise to fame at the age of 43.
+Roberta Sherwood (July 1, 1913 – July 5, 1999) was an American singer, notable in part for her sudden rise to fame at the age of 43.

 Early life and rise to stardom

 Roberta's father Robert Sherwood was the manager of a traveling minstrel show; she and her sister Anne were raised on the road after their mother died.
 Roberta started performing in vaudeville at age 11, and the sisters soon became a vaudeville and nightclub act.
 In 1932 they met Broadway actor Don Lanning, who mentored Roberta and ultimately married her in 1938.
 They both abandoned careers to settle in Miami, opening a small nightclub where she continued to perform.
 After the restaurant lost its lease, they got a concession to operate a hotel lounge.
 In 1953 Don was diagnosed with lung cancer and lost their concession.
 After an attempt to start another nightclub failed, Sherwood began to seriously pursue her career.

 For several years she met with little success.
 A trip to Las Vegas, where she stayed with family friend Gene Austin, failed to advance her career.
 In September 1955 a chance meeting led to a nightclub gig in a Miami Beach club, and in January 1956 she suddenly became a success.
 The comedian Red Buttons became a fan and brought columnist Walter Winchell to see her; he gave her rave reviews.
 Soon she was performing in clubs nationwide and had a contract with Decca Records.
 She was profiled in Life magazine in October.
 A November 1956 Billboard poll of DJs picked her as the 19th most popular "album artist" and #8 on a list of "Most Promising Female Vocalists".